UBIFS FAQ and HOWTO

 To conclude:

-How to disable compression?
+How do I disable compression?

 UBIFS compression may be disabled for whole file system during the image creation time using the "-x none" mkfs.ubifs option.
-However, if UBIFS compression is enabled, it may be disabled for individual files by cleaning the inode compression flag:
+The other way to do this is to mount UBIFS with the "-o compre=none" option.

 $ chattr -c /mnt/ubifs/file